allegro/blog/_posts/2021-03-19-kotlin-scripting.md

 Kotlin v1.4 brought a much improved scripting integration.
-But until kotlin scripting interpreter isn't rich and versatile, Kscrip will have been supported and developed.
+But until kotlin scripting interpreter isn't rich and versatile, Kscript will have been supported and developed.

 ### Conclusion
 Kotlin makes scripting really easy.
 Powerful scripts can be created with the autocompletion and the strong typing which